ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

 For all transients in the ATLAS100 sample, ATLAS photometry was binned and cleaned as described in Section~\ref{subsec:lcbin}.
 We fit the ATLAS light curves of all transients in the sample with a suitable model, discussed in more detail below, to estimate peak magnitudes and a characteristic timescale or duration for the light curve, defined as the time above half peak flux \citep{2020ApJ...904...35P}.
 In general, SNe Ia and Ib/c events show simpler light curves with a typical rise and fall, whereas SNe II tend to be longer lived with a more complex light curve morphology.
 The observing strategy of ATLAS is such that the $c$-band is only used around dark time.
 Most of the light curve data is thus obtained in the $o$-band and so we restrict light curve fitting to this band.

 We impose additional quality cuts in the light curve fitting routine.
 We require $\geq 2$ ATLAS non-detections in the time window between the TNS discovery epoch and 15 days prior.
 This condition ensures reasonable pre-explosion constraints and also eliminates transients emerging from solar conjunction and thus lacking a light curve peak and pre-discovery non-detections.
 Additionally, we require $\geq 2$ measurements during the rising phase of the light curve, $\geq 10$ points within TNS discovery epoch and 90 days after, and a peak observed flux, $f \geq 150\,\mu$Jy (corresponding to a peak observed magnitude of $\sim 18.5$ AB mag).
-Since the limiting magnitude of ATLAS is $\sim 19.5$, the latter ensures sufficient signal-to-noise around peak for a robust light curve fit.
+Since the limiting magnitude of ATLAS is $\sim 19.5$, the latter ensures sufficient signal-to-noise (S/N) around peak for a robust light curve fit.
+These strict quality cuts removed 942 transients.
+A further 51 transients were rejected, either due to low S/N data, lack of photometric coverage around peak, or complex light curve morphology that was not fully captured by the simple analytical models.
+Our final sample consists of 736 transients that passed our quality cuts (Table~\ref{tab:summary}).The light curve fitting procedure for different SN types is described in more detail in the following subsections.